Notes on the Geography of Morocco: Irrigation technologies

 Here is one of those remedies, a deep well, reaching down to a tunnel that runs for miles from the base of the High Atlas northward.

 Such a water tunnel, serviced by hundreds of wells or shafts, requires constant maintenance.

-Here, a line of wells can be seen heading in the direction of the oases in the distance, where the water tunnel emerges at the surface.
+Here, a line of wells can be seen heading downhill in the direction of the oasis in the distance, where the water tunnel emerges at the surface.

 The upshot: olive groves.

 Ingenious as such systems are, they're inefficient compared to the large-scale systems introduced by the French.
 This canal's empty, but when the water level in the foreground rises to a critical height, the floating and balanced gate opens automatically, rising buoyantly and letting water flow downstream, away from the camera.
 The system is in this way adjusted so that canal offtakes behind the camera receive water before any water is allowed to pass through the gate and to downstream offtakes.

 The steel plates that control local distributaries can be raised or lowered--and locked into place--to release a precise quantity of water.

 Everything runs by gravity, even if that requires elevation of semicircular channels.